Enable Azure VM extensions by using Red Hat Ansible automation

-This article shows you how to deploy VM extensions to Azure Arc-enabled servers at scale using the Red Hat Ansible Automation Platform.
+This article shows you how to deploy virtual machine (VM) extensions to Azure Arc-enabled servers at scale by using Red Hat Ansible Automation Platform.
 The examples in this article rely on content developed and incubated by Red Hat through the Ansible Content Lab for Cloud Content.
-This article also uses the Azure Infrastructure Configuration Demo collection.
-This collection contains many roles and playbooks that are pertinent to this article, including the following:

-File or Folder | Description |
+File or folder | Description |

 ---|---|